 So, you’ve begun preparing for a move.
 That’s awesome!
 A new apartment, or even an entirely new town – that may be just the change you need!
-But let’s get one thing out of the way – moving your home is not easy at all.
+But let’s get one thing out of the way – residential moving is not easy at all.
 Really, saying that it’s a chore is a bit of an understatement.
 And the sooner you realize that the sooner you’ll be able to begin preparing properly!
 You’ll need a realistic and useful plan – and no moving plan is complete without a thorough moving checklist.
-And that’s precisely what we’re going to help you with today – so scroll down and learn about all the tips we’ve prepared!
+And that’s precisely what Move On – Nashville Movers is going to help you with today – so scroll down and learn about all the tips we’ve prepared!

 Moving checklist basics

 Now that you’ve really started to work on your relocation, we can begin talking about the details!
 For starters, we should talk about the structure of your moving checklist.
 Seeing as every home and household is different, we can’t really give you a generic checklist that will be useful to everyone.
 However, we can separate all of your smaller chores and reminders into some general categories that everyone can relate to.
 Once you’ve got those in place, you can fill them up with all of the smaller tasks you’ll be completing.
 Trust us – pretty soon, you’ll realize why a checklist is basically moving made easy.
 So now that we’ve got an understanding of that, the question is – where to start?

 Okay, let’s talk about the most basic thing you’ll need to do once you start your relocation – an inventory.
 And we know what you’re thinking – why is this so important?
 Well, whatever you’re doing in life, it’s really crucial to have all the information first – and moving is really no different!
 That’s why you want to know specifically what kind of stuff you have in your home, and how much of everything.
 Really, trust us on this – it will determine a lot of your decisions and plans going forward.
 So it’s the first essential part of your moving checklist.